 v.
 Coverage will be gradually added for dental, nursing and other professional services provided in doctors’ offices, hearing, and long-term care.

-j.
-The administrative budget for Medicare will be gradually increased to allow it to increase payment to private insurance companies to process its claims and increase enforcement of rules for proper billing, including the development of new tools to match procedures billed to proper situations.
+k.
+The administrative budget for Medicare will be gradually increased to allow it to pay more to private insurance companies to process its claims and improve enforcement of rules for proper billing, including the development of new tools to match procedures billed to proper situations.

 2. Full implementation: SUMMARY—After full implementation all the methods used during transition to reduce costs will be continued.
 Everyone will be enrolled on Medicare for All, including everyone previously on Medicaid and CHIP.
 States and local governments will no longer be responsible to pay for those programs.
-Their employees will pay premiums and they will pay 4% of payroll to Medicare for All like all other employers, saving them almost $370 billion a year ($3.7 trillion over 10 years).
-Employers will save $210 billion a year by having all their employees on Medicare for All ($2.1 trillion over 10 years).
-Individuals will see their premiums decrease by $173 billion and their other out-of-pocket costs go down $274 billion, minus $130 billion increase in taxes due to elimination of subsidies for tax-exempt premiums (mostly paid by wealthier taxpayers) for total savings of $320 billion a year ($3.2 trillion over 10 years).
+Their employees will pay premiums and they will pay 6% after the first $500,000 of payroll to Medicare for All like all other employers, saving them almost $300 billion a year ($3 trillion over 10 years).
+Private employers will save over $240 billion a year by having all their employees on Medicare for All ($2.4 trillion over 10 years).
+Individuals will see their premiums (adjusted for income) decrease by almost $290 billion and their other out-of-pocket costs go down over $270 billion, minus about $90 billion increase in taxes due to elimination of subsidies for tax-exempt premiums (mostly paid by wealthier taxpayers) for total savings of almost $470 billion a year ($4.7 trillion over 10 years).
 We expect the balance to be sufficient for small net revenues each year.
 Premiums will be automatically deducted or added to income taxes for ease of collection.
 Nobody will be denied coverage for lack of paying premiums.
 Premiums and payroll taxes may be phased out over time.
 We have detailed all costs, savings and financing related to implementing a comprehensive Medicare for All plan.
-[Note: the figures in this brief summary are calculated to match as closely as possible the calculations used by Sen. Warren.
+[Note: the figures in this brief summary are calculated to match as closely as possible the calculations used by Sens.
+Warren and Sanders.
 This summary also rounds numbers for ease of presentation.
 They therefore differ somewhat from our comprehensive analysis, which uses somewhat different categories for some costs and savings.
 The accuracy of our calculations, however, will be found to be unchanged.]

 a.
 Costs: SUMMARY—We estimate the cost of increasing coverage to all residents (universal coverage) and increasing services to cover all essential needs (comprehensive coverage) to be about $2.3 trillion a year.
 Another $110 billion a year is recommended for additional program support (decreasing to $50 billion after year 5) for a total of about $2.4 billion a year ($24 trillion over 10 years).
 Amounts below are annual costs.